Cross sectional anatomy

 The center of the brain contains the two thalami which sandwich the third ventricle.
 The fornix appears as a dot anterior to the thalami, but this white matter tract follows a complex path, curving around the thalami.
 The basal ganglia (head of caudate nucleus, globus pallidus, putamen) are located anterior to the thalamus and they are separated from the thalamus by the posterior limb of the internal capsule.
 The splenium of the corpus callosum is located posterior to the thalamus, at the bottom of the longitudinal fissure.
 It looks like a bridge connecting the cerebral hemispheres.

 The anatomy of the brain illustrated here is not exhaustive by any means.
 Take a look at the following videos explaining various brain sections and practice identifying them using the quizzes.
-A sagittal section of the brain has also been included to help you correlate its anatomy.

 Head and neck cross section